stammen/vlcdemo/README.md

 The work to build this demo explored 2 areas:

-1. Build VLC as a Centennial App with the [Desktop App Converter](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-run-desktop-app-converter)
+1. Building VLC as a Centennial App with the [Desktop App Converter](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-run-desktop-app-converter)

-2. Build VLC as a UWP app that contains all of the VLC files.
+2. Building VLC as a UWP app that contains all of the VLC files.
 Using the Desktop App Converter is not required.

 The UWP VLC Demo app was built without using the Desktop App Converter.
 All of